The SiteHost Control Panel will not let you create accounts with these aliases as they are reserved by the system.

 Any system that includes an SMTP server supporting mail relaying or delivery MUST support the reserved mailbox "postmaster" as a case-insensitive local name.

-One of the most common uses for these aliases is that they are typically required as part of the process of removing your email domain from a blacklist which has flagged your address as sending spam.
+One of the most common uses for these aliases is that they are typically required as part of the process of removing your email domain from a blacklist that has flagged your address as sending spam.

 There are basically two ways of accessing your email:

-Yes you can.
+Yes, you can.
 Please refer to our article on Catch-All Addresses.

 If you are a SiteHost mail customer, you can use our Authenticated SMTP server.

 If you're a SiteHost VPS customer and you're in our IP space, you can relay mail from your VPS directly through